Berger once said:

 Within my own practice, my journey has been an interesting one.
 Taking images since I was old enough to hold a camera, I wanted to capture moments that stayed with the viewer.
 For example:

-For me, the quick un-fussy reactive nature of these images gives them a greater impact than had I spent time looking for perfection.
-They also represent what I was seeing at that moment and convey an honest reproduction.
+For me, the quick un-fussy reactive nature of these images gives them a more significant impact than had I spent time looking for perfection.
+They also represent what I was seeing at that moment and convey an accurate reproduction.

 Other examples of ‘when it worked’ include: